adas9542/AGTBlockchain/README.md

 ### Precautions

-1)make sure metamask runs on port 7545 NOT  on ropsten
+1) make sure metamask runs on port 7545 NOT  on ropsten

-2)retrieve the mnemonic from ganache and use it on metamask when creating a new account
+2) retrieve the mnemonic from ganache and use it on metamask when creating a new account

-3)every time you restart ganache you need to use truffle compile followed by truffle migrate --reset(to deploy your contracts) on ballot-contract directory
+3) every time you restart ganache you need to use truffle compile followed by truffle migrate --reset(to deploy your contracts) on ballot-    contract directory

-4)then go to the ballot-app directory and do npm install if you don't have it already and then run npm start to have your localhost:3000 run your codeon the local web
+4) then go to the ballot-app directory and do npm install if you don't have it already and then run npm start to have your localhost:3000    run your codeon the local web

 ### Note

-1)if there are issues with metamask, then uninstall and reinstall
+1) if there are issues with metamask, then uninstall and reinstall

-2)changing the gas value might give you a lot of errors
+2) changing the gas value might give you a lot of errors

 ### To Do

-1)obtain the address value for the handlevote function such that user 1 is not fined for any transaction he didn't perform(app.js)
+1) obtain the address value for the handlevote function such that user 1 is not fined for any transaction he didn't perform(app.js)

-2)add buttons to the bindevents for your buttons to run
+2) add buttons to the bindevents for your buttons to run